KGF Team Has Good News For Fans! Chapter 1 To Re-release On November 1

 KGF fans have been urging the makers of the blockbuster film to keep them posted about literally anything regarding Chapter 2.
 They even resorted to starting a movement with #WeWantKGF2Updates, currently trending on Twitter.
 Due to the increased demand of the audiences, the KGF team has decided to give fans something to relish until they are ready to talk about Chapter 2.
 KGF Chapter 1 will witness a re-release on November 1, on the occasion of Kannada Rajyotsava.

 According to FilmiBeat Kannada reports, KGF Chapter 1 is scheduled to release across 25 to 30 centres in Bangalore.
 The Yash starrer will screen for a week in theatres including Urvashi, Cauvery, Gopalan and more.
 For those of you who missed watching the film in theatres, here's the chance!
-What is even more exciting is that the tickets are available at a price of Rs 30 onwards.
+What is even more exciting is that tickets are available at a price of Rs 30 onwards.

 Meanwhile, Shivrajkumar's 'Ayushman Bhava' was supposed to hit theatres on the occasion of Kannada Rajyotsava.
 But the release is now pushed for later.
 Therefore, Sandalwood has no big release in-store to offer viewers on November 1.